Κύκλος / Επίπεδο:

-The course then focuses on the modern age and the globalized world with continuous migration and refugee flows especially in the eastern Mediterranean and Europe.
-This examines the new processes of migration and exploitation through illegal human trafficking networks and trafficking and the national and European framework for the protection of refugees and the fight against migration.
+The course then focuses on the modern era and the globalized world with the constant migration and refugee flows especially in the eastern Mediterranean and Europe.
+Here the new processes of migration and exploitation by illegal networks of human trafficking and trafficking and the national and European framework for refugee protection and dealing with migration are examined.

 Immigrant-refugee flows test the endurance of European societies and give ground to political groups with xenophobic-racist content.